 From Hallie Berry to Kris Jenner, women over 50 are rocking the choppy pixie cut.
 Fun, stylish, and a little bit flirty, this cut is a great option for women looking to go short with their hair.
 Keeping the extra length in this choppy pixie will allow you to style it messy for a fantastic youthful feel.
 Light, wispy bangs will also help you nail the pixie cut look with a great feminine appeal.
 You can even try styling them back for a unique variation on this look.
 If you choose this pixie cut, just remember to run some product through your hair with your hands before leaving the house.
 Doing so will give your hair the desired texture and stop it from looking flat and lifeless.

 8. Classic Sleek Bob

-Nothing beats a classic, and a sleek bob is definitely a classic.
-This timeless style is forever flattering and chic, regardless of what is on trend.
-Smooth bobs, which finish around chin height, are the perfect face-framing style.
+Nothing beats bob hairstyles for women over 50.
+This timeless style is forever flattering and chic, regardless of the trend.
+Smooth bobs finish around chin height and are the perfect face-framing style.
 They show off your face but aren’t as exposing as a pixie cut.
-Gently sitting around your face, instead of covering it, a classic bob is a highly flattering style for women over 50.
+Gently sitting around your face instead of covering it, a classic bob is a highly flattering style for women over 50.
 If this is your regular style, try mixing things up with a different part or by adding different layers.
 Just remember to be careful if you have thick hair.
-Too short and it could end up looking puffy rather than sleek.
+Too short, and it could end up looking puffy rather than sleek.